Right-click on your desktop and select Display settings:

 Resolving Intermittent Display Problems

-If your monitor turns on briefly but then goes, try these steps:
+If your monitor turns on briefly but then goes black, try these steps:

 If display settings windows keep popping up unexpectedly, this could be caused by driver glitches, hardware malfunction, power fluctuations, or software conflicts.
 If the issue persists after power cycling and restarting your computer, it may indicate a potential hardware problem with the monitor.